markvincevarga/wizzair-aycf-predictor/README.md

 ```

 **Train** uses all the available data in the database to train the model.
+Holidays are not stored in the database; they are generated at training time.

 ```bash
 uv run train.py --db wizz